User Guide

 Output Format: The first line outputs an integer sum\mathit{sum}, representing the answer to the first problem.
 The second line first outputs an integer len\mathit{len} in the range [1,n2][1,n^2], representing the number of nodes traversed in the shortest path.
 Then it outputs len\mathit{len} integers, representing the node numbers traversed in the shortest path (including the starting node 11 and the ending node nn).

-When writing a more complex checker, it is not recommended to include all the logic in checker_main.
-Below is a more readable and maintainable implementation of a checker:
+When writing a more complex checker, it is recommended to structure the logic using Input and Output structs with their respective read and evaluate methods.
+This approach leads to more readable and maintainable implementations.

 chk.cpp